ibm-cloud-docs/vpc/file_storage_vpc_mounthelper_about.md

 * The compute host and the mount target must be members of the same [security group](/docs/vpc?topic=vpc-using-security-groups).
 * The mount target must be created with a [virtual network interface](/docs/vpc?topic=vpc-vni-about), so it has an IP address within the VPC that represents the virtual NFS server.

 Do not add the Mount Helper installer script to your `cloud-init` configuration.
-The utility requires a running and stable VSI to operate, as the script makes Metadata API requests for host identity verification.
+The utility requires a running and stable virtual server instance to operate, as the script makes Metadata API requests for host identity verification.
 {: note}

 ## Restrictions and limitations